nopnop2002/esp-idf-mirf/README.md

 ```

 When setup correctly, PlatformIO will download the library automaticlly during build.
 From that moment you can include ```#include "mirf.h"```, run menuconfig and use the library.
-In case you are experimenting with the build environment, it sometimes helps to solve errors to do a full clean within PlatformIO.
+In case you are experimenting with the build environment, it sometimes helps to do a full clean within PlatformIO when faced with errors .
 This deletes all downloaded files.

 __Note for ESP32C3__
 For some reason, there are development boards that cannot use GPIO06, GPIO08, GPIO09, GPIO19 for SPI clock pins.